MakGlavocevic/MBPW/READMe.md

 This command will download the necessary browsers for your testing environment.

 ## Test run command and additional requirements
-In order to run these test you will need to create a testConfig.env file and add 3 secrets (USERNAME, PASSWORD and QA_MAIN), after that you can run the test using the following command
+In order to run these test localy you will need to create a .env file and add 2 secrets (USERNAME, PASSWORD), after that you can run the test using the following command

    ```
-   npx playwright test --grep @tag --headed
+   set QA_ENV={url} && npx playwright test --grep @tag --headed
    ```